 Shoulder Exercises to Build Amazing Arms

-Your shoulders give shape to the entire body, especially when the're are paired some great looking arms.
+Your shoulders give shape to the entire body, especially when they're are paired with some great-looking arms.

-Use theses shoulder exercises to complete your upper body and compliment the list of bicep exercises for women.
+Use these shoulder exercises to complete your upper body and compliment the list of bicep exercises for women.

 Seated Dumbbell Press

-Sit on a bench that has a back support with two dumbbells by your sides.
+- Sit on a bench that has back support with two dumbbells by your sides.

 Dumbbell Rear Deltoid Row

-Continue the row until the elbows are inside of 90 degrees, contracting your shoulders as you pause at the top.
+- Continue the row until the elbows are inside 90 degrees, contracting your shoulders as you pause at the top.

 Tricep Exercises for the Finishing Touches

-As I've already stated, there are more to great arms than just biceps.
+As I've already stated, there is more to great arms than just biceps.